ulrikforsgren/stress_tests/README.md

 * Use argparse for host, port etc.
 * Use of -n for crud tests calc. step in the pattern 1,2,5,...
 * Option to override steps.
+* See if it is possible to make stresstesting.py independent of transport:
+  E.g. RESTCONF/NETCONF.

 ## Dimensions and Permutations ##